 - 1.7.1.
-The random selection of scholars for testing will be done through a computer programme that operates in conjunction with the College database and the respective Heads of School. - 1.7.2.
+The random selection of scholars for testing will be done through a computer programme that operates in conjunction with the College database and the HOD's of the various phases. - 1.7.2.
 If a parent or scholar has refused consent, the scholar concerned will not be tested.
 A replacement scholar may be called. - 1.7.3.
 A refusal to take a test for whatever reason will result in an adverse inference being drawn and the school reserves the right to proceed as if the scholar had tested positive in the test. - 1.7.4.
 In the event of the absence of a scholar who has been randomly selected, a replacement scholar may be called.
 Absentees will be tested with the next sample at the next testing occasion. - 1.7.5.
 Selected scholars will be advised and directed to the sick room for testing by an independent tester. - 1.7.6.
 All procedures necessary will be implemented to avoid any possible contamination of samples taken from the scholars who present themselves for testing. - 1.7.7.
-The samples will be tested by a paramedic in the presence of the Executive head or his/ her designate.
+The samples will be tested by a paramedic in the presence of the Principal or his designate and the results conveyed directly to the Principal.
 Strict confidentiality will be observed. - 1.7.8.
-All results, whether positive or negative, will be conveyed to the scholar and his parents by the Executive head or his/her designate. - 1.7.9.
+All results, whether positive or negative, will be conveyed to the scholar and his parents by the Principal or his designate. - 1.7.9.
 If a scholar returns a positive test, no disciplinary action will be taken at this point.
 It is vital that both the scholar and his parents understand that the rationale behind the drug testing is to protect the interests of the scholar.
-Empathy and understanding will be shown, and advice and support will be given. - 1.7.10.
-The parents will be required to arrange counselling for their child and advice in this regard will be offered by the school.
+Empathy and understanding will be shown and advice and support will be given. - 1.7.10.
+The parents will be required to arrange counselling for their son and advice in this regard will be offered by the school.
 SANCA or a Counsellor recommended by the school will be closely involved in this process and the scholar will then be required to undergo a follow-up test.
 The timing of this test will depend on the substance involved.
 The cost of the counselling and the follow-up test will be borne by the scholar's parents.
 If the scholar tests positive a second time, or if the scholar is uncooperative and/or progress in rehabilitation is not being made, he will become subject to the disciplinary procedures of the school, which could result in expulsion from the school. - 1.7.11.
-Records of all drug testing results will be kept, in confidence, by the Head of High School.
+Records of all drug testing results will be kept, in confidence, by the HOD of the high school.
 He will not make any public disclosure of the test results. - 1.7.12.
 Testing for anabolic androgenic steroids (performance enhancing drugs or 'steroids') will take place in accordance with the Sharksmart programme, to which Wembley and many other schools subscribe.
 The details of this appear as Addendum 1 to this policy and minor amendments have been made in keeping with Wembley Drug Policy.